adhav07/Cloudflare-Summer-Intern/README.md

 # Cloudflare-SummerIntern2020-Systems

-preferred to run in an linux environment
+1) Preferred to run in an linux environment

-1) Firstly you need to execute the code.  eg. example.c
+2) Firstly you need to execute the code.  eg. example.c

-if you want to compile this code, type the following in the command line of linux environment.
+If you want to compile this code, type the below mentioned line in the command prompt of linux environment.

 gcc example.c -o out